Ron Turner (American football): Chicago Bears

 The Bears team completion percentages in 1994 (61.4%) and 1995 (60.2%) rank as the highest in team history.
 Chicago's net passing yard total of 3,743 in 1995 ranks second in team annals while the total of 3,185 in 1996 was pushed to sixth in team history by the team's totals from 2006 and 2007.
 With Erik Kramer at quarterback in 1995, the Bears set a team record for passing yards per game with 233.9 while compiling the fifth-most points in team history with 392.
 Kramer set club records with 29 touchdown passes and 10 interceptions (least among 16-game starters).
 The 1995 squad produced the third-most total net yards (5,673) and the second-most first downs (340) in team history.
 The offense also featured a 1,000-yard rusher and two 1,000-yard receivers in 1995, the only such season in team history.
 During his earlier four years with the Bears as offensive coordinator/quarterbacks coach under head coach Dave Wannstedt, Turner guided some of the most prolific offenses in club history.

 Turner was hired for his second stint with Chicago on January 9, 2005, replacing Terry Shea as Bears offensive coordinator.
 Coincidentally, Turner had also replaced Shea as head coach at San Jose State in 1992.
-In the 2005 season, Chicago started a rookie a quarterback, Kyle Orton, who was a fourth-round draft pick, and compiled a 10–5 record.
+In the 2005 season, Chicago started a rookie at quarterback, Kyle Orton, who was a fourth-round draft pick and compiled a 10–5 record.
 Chicago featured the eighth-ranked running game in the NFL in 2005.
 The 2,099 rushing yards totaled by the Bears were the franchise's most in a season since 1990 when the team rushed for 2,436 yards.
 Chicago also tied for the NFL-lead with 19 runs of 20 or more yards in 2005 after recording just seven such rushing gains in 2004.
 On the season, the Bears rushed for over 100 yards in 13 of 16 regular season games featuring six individual 100-yard rushing performances.